 6. The 300 Spartans weren’t Leonidas’ personal guard.
 This myth is widely reported in modern accounts of the battle, and also in 300.
 The idea is supposedly that Sparta refused to engage its military officially, because of a religious festival or for some other reason, and so Leonidas decided to ‘go for a walk’ with his own retinue.
 In reality they were regular soldiers, sent by the Spartan state in an official capacity.
-Herodotus reports that the Spartan royal guard was 100 in number, and that their function was to protect the king(s) while campaigning (Herodotus 6.56).
-Matthew shows that 300 was a typical number for Spartan contingents on special assignments (2013: 71-72).
+The actual royal guard was 100 in number, not 300, and their function was to protect the king(s) while officially on campaign (Herodotus 6.56).
+Matthew shows that 300 was a typical number for Spartan contingents on special assignments (2013: 71–72).

 In the 300s BCE, Sparta was reduced to a minor power with big ideas about itself.
 The south did not rise again.
 Instead, Sparta drew on its propaganda successes from the 400s BCE to create a national image of a glorious past, which ended up being more for the tourist trade than anything else.
 Plutarch’s stories of Spartan military training and Spartan laconicisms are products of that period of self-invention.